Peering Eyes, Ankilizato

 Bema, Night Taxi Driver

-Bema became a regular go-to taxi driver for nights, and a great friend, after a chance hailing by the roadside.
-He was probably my best sources for learning Malagasy as he, in turn, practised English with me wherever we were jolting along a bumpy road somewhere.
+Bema became a regular go-to taxi driver for nights and a great friend, after a chance hailing by the roadside.
+He was probably my best source for learning Malagasy, as he, in turn, practiced English with me wherever we were trundling along a bumpy road somewhere.

 Days End, Diego Suarez